Binturong-GH/Future-Picassos/coraTest.md

 Howdy, Cora's Great Test is now changed!
-Thanks for all your hard work!
+Thanks for all your hard work! test